Tropical Retreat I

 Heat the broiler.

-broil until edges just start to color.
+and broil until edges just start to color.
 Do not overcook.
-Set mangoes aside.

-until amber colored.
+cook, stirring, until amber colored.
 Season lightly with pepper.
-Spoon on mangoes.

-around.
-Top each with a large oval scoop of sour cream sorbet, sprinkle
+mango slivers around.
+Top each with a large oval scoop of sour

-1/4 teaspoon coarse pepper on top and serve at once.
+cream sorbet, sprinkle 1/4 teaspoon coarse pepper on top and

 Yield: 4 servings.